fastrgv/AdaVenture/README.md

 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding from Dan Vazquez (modified), a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, and string and table utilities by Dmitry Kazakov.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, and string and table utilities by Dmitry Kazakov.

 The Ada bindings are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings can be used for any OpenGL Ada project.